 Self Employment Tax Lawyers in Hillsboro

-In the U.S., including in Hillsboro, Oregon, taxes are enforced on employees, which are typically deducted from their paychecks.
-The ones that most people are acquainted with are the Medicare and Social Security taxes.
+In the U.S., including in Hillsboro, Texas, taxes are imposed on employees, which are typically deducted from their paychecks.
+The ones that most people are familiar with are the Medicare and Social Security taxes.
 The idea is that workers pay into these programs during their entire working lives, and then enjoy the benefits they provide once they retire.

 But what if you're self-employed?
 You're still obliged to pay these taxes, since you will also be eligible for those retirement programs.
 It's also your responsibility to determine what your tax liability is.

 Normally, the employer makes all the necessary calculations and deductions from a person's paycheck.
 If you are self-employed, however, you are required to make this determination, and to ensure that it's accurate.

 Self-Employment tax obligations in Hillsboro, Texas

 If you are an independent contractor, or run a sole proprietorship (a company which you own, and which is not incorporated as a separate legal entity), you must pay the so-called "self-employment tax" if your income from self-employment is higher than per year.

 Employees in a regular employer/employee relationship do enjoy one substantial perk that the self-employed do not: their Social Security and Medicare contributions are matched by their employers.
 So, if you pay in Social Security and Medicare taxes with every paycheck, your employer has to match that.
 This essentially doubles your contribution to these programs, without doubling their financial burden on you.

 But, if you are a self-employed business owner in Hillsboro, Texas, you are liable for both the employee and employer contributions to Medicare and Social Security.
 This basically doubles your self-employment tax rate.